-Chapter 2

-Using the Adapter's Configuration Utility
+Chapter 2 Using the Adapter's Configuration Utility

 This chapter describes the Wireless Configuration utility that comes on the CD included with your adapter.
 You can use the utility to configure the parameter settings on the adapter, such as its IP address and security settings.
 The installation and use of this program is optional.
-If you prefer, you can use Microsoft Windows to configure the adapter settings.
+If you prefer, you can configure the adapter settings using Microsoft Windows.